 Another main question is “What is the cost of this anger?”
 The answer obviously is: Our happiness.
 Isn’t whatever caused the anger bad enough?
 Why add to the cost by also giving in to the anger and give up on our happiness?
 Nobody likes being angry.
 Not wanting to be angry is very natural.
 Then why give in to it?

 Through anger sadhana, we gain confidence to control our anger.
 With this confidence and understanding that anger is useless and basically misplaced and undesirable, it becomes easy to counter it.
-Then slowly, we will be able to expand the period of our anger sadhana to two days, three, a week or a month until it becomes a permanent state.
+Then slowly, we will be able to expand the period of our anger sadhana to few days, a week or a month until it becomes a permanent state.
 Some irritations may still develop, but lacking a biochemical basis and meeting a confident opponent, they will merely give a warning that something needs our attention.